RAngelaPG/RIndSel-R/inst/md/LMSI.md

-rawdata<-TRUE                                                                                      #By default is TRUE when you are using design option "lattice" or "rcbd", use FALSE for design option "AdjMeans". file_nameMARK<-"https://github.com/RAngelaPG/RIndSel-R/blob/master/data/C1_PSI_S2_05_Haplo.csv")   #name of the file markers information. file_nameQTL<-"https://github.com/RAngelaPG/RIndSel-R/blob/master/data/QTL_scores_Simulated.csv")  #name of the file QTL information. one.env<-TRUE                                                                                #Use FALSE for multienviromrent trials. block.ex<-FALSE                                                                              #Use FALSE always. softR<-""                                                                                    #Use "" always. file.covG<-""                                                                                #When design is "AdjMeans" and rawdata is FALSE, write the location of your variance and covariance matrix csv file.
+rawdata<-TRUE                                                                                      #By default is TRUE when you are using design option "lattice" or "rcbd", use FALSE for design option "AdjMeans". file_nameMARK<-"https://github.com/RAngelaPG/RIndSel-R/blob/master/data/C1_PSI_S2_05_Haplo.csv")   #name of the file markers information. file_nameQTL<-"https://github.com/RAngelaPG/RIndSel-R/blob/master/data/QTL_scores_Simulated.csv")  #name of the file QTL information. one.env<-TRUE                                                                                #Use FALSE for multienvironment trials. block.ex<-FALSE                                                                              #Use FALSE always. softR<-""                                                                                    #Use "" always. file.covG<-""                                                                                #When design is "AdjMeans" and rawdata is FALSE, write the location of your variance and covariance matrix csv file.